azeemba/lpaid/README.md

    days to have a running balance`.

  Note that the above command assumes that there is only one "user" in your db.
-If you have multipel users, then the commands accept the user id (integer) as the first argument after the command name.
+If you have multiple users, then the commands accept the user id (integer) as the first argument after the command name.